wilsonmar/wilsonmar.github.io/_posts/2022-02-05-rbac-vs-abac-vs-pbac.md

 C. Coding of ABAC is not in plain language, so requires expert skills with <a target="_blank" href="https://blog.plainid.com/beginners-guide-to-xacml">XACML</a> (Extensible Access Control Markup Language) -- a complex, dated language, which makes ABAC development a error-prone and time-consuming process.
 Its complexity is because XACML was defined by OASIS (owned by technical companies) for coding by development teams rather than business owners or compliance teams.

-XACML is outdated in that it was first approved in 2003, with version 3.0 in use since 2013.
+XACML is outdated today in that it was first approved in 2003, with version 3.0 in use since 2013.
 XACML was created  to be a standard language for businesses’ -- XACML was designed to control <strong>networking</strong> Authorization <strong>across-the-board</strong> rather than for policies applicable to each specific points of access (email, Internet, etc.).

-Today XACML is fully supported by Policy-Based Access Control (PBAC) as well as being the language of choice for ABAC solutions.
+XACML is supported by Policy-Based Access Control (PBAC) as well as being the language of choice for ABAC solutions.

 ## PBAC